venixhq/venix/README.md

 ## What Venix Is

-Venix is a multi-tenant **SaaS platform**, a commerce **backend-as-a-service** for teams that want a real backend without operating one.
+Venix is an **open-source**, multi-tenant **SaaS platform**, a commerce **backend-as-a-service** for teams that want a real backend without operating one.
 A store signs up, receives one API key, and immediately has a complete, isolated production backend: authentication, catalog, cart, orders, payments, and admin.
 That is **zero-infrastructure onboarding**: Venix handles the infrastructure, the servers, database, cache, and background workers, so the tenant never runs any of it.

 Tenants bring their own frontend (React, Next.js, a mobile app, a no-code builder, anything), hosted wherever they like.
 Venix owns nothing on the frontend side and imposes no template.
 It owns the hard part: correctness, concurrency, security, and reliability behind every endpoint.